ibm-cloud-docs/dr-automation-powervs/workload-migration.md

 [IBM Technology Expert Labs](https://www.ibm.com/products/expertlabs) has service offerings available to assist you with resolving system, application, and database performance problems.
 Formal and informal training opportunities are also available where you can learn how to use performance tools and resolve issues on your own.

-## Migrate to 1.9.x.x from 1.8.x.x
+## Upgrate you

 This section provides a high-level walkthrough for migrating your existing deployment to the latest supported version.
 It outlines the essential steps for taking a snapshot from the source environment, restoring it on a new deployment, and completing the transition cleanly.

-To migrate your current provision to the latest version, complete the follwoing steps:
+To migrate your current orchestrator to the latest version, complete the following steps:

 1. Identify the Orchestrator VM from the workspace for your deployment.